chaimleib/solano-weekly/README.md

 # solano-weekly

-Parses 30-day CSV reports and reports on the green-ness of each branch.
+Parses 30-day CSV reports and shows the green-ness of each branch.

+## Requirements

+Ruby 2.x

+## Usage

+1. Run

+        bundle

+1. Go to Solano, and get the 30-day CSV reports for every branch you would like to see.
+2. Put the CSVs in test/data.
+No renaming should be necessary.
+3. Run

+        ruby test/stat_writer.rb

+4. The output should appear at test/output/weekly.xlsx

 ## Spec
 For the week of Aug 17th to Aug 22nd, we need to create a solano build failure report.
 The purpose of the report is to report out for each day of week, per branch